danielabar/meblog/src/markdown/learning-from-screencasts.md

   - "Off with the Digital Distractions!"
 ---

 This post will cover some techniques to get the most out of online learning with screencasts.
-There are many services offering this including [Pluralsight](https://www.pluralsight.com/product/skills), [LinkedIn Learning](https://www.linkedin.com/learning/subscription/topics), [Wes Bos Courses](https://wesbos.com/courses), and Erik Kennedy's [Learn UI Design](https://www.learnui.design/) to name just a few.
+There are many services offering this including [Pluralsight](https://www.pluralsight.com/product/skills), [LinkedIn Learning](https://www.linkedin.com/learning/subscription/topics), [Wes Bos Courses](https://wesbos.com/courses), and [Learn UI Design](https://www.learnui.design/) to name just a few.
 I happen to have the most experience with Pluralsight, but the advice in this post applies to all screencast style courses.
 Note that these are generally paid services.

 ## Definition